NaumanAslam/TextOImage/README.md

     compile project(':textoimage')
     -> sync as everything should be good.
-To use the library simply call the constructor TextoImage textoImage = new TextoImage(context, Type.IMAGE, "url",yourImageView);
+To use the library simply call the constructor
+         TextoImage textoImage = new TextoImage(context, Type.IMAGE, "url",yourImageView);
          textoImage.delegate = MyRecyclerViewAdapter.this;
          textoImage.execute();

         or for other formats

         TextoImage textoImage = new TextoImage(getApplicationContext(), Type.JSON, "url");
         textoImage.delegate = MainActivity.this;
         textoImage.execute();

-DOnt forget to implement the interface AsyncResponse  for formats other then image because thats where the data will be received after loading.
+Dont forget to implement the interface AsyncResponse  for formats other then image because thats where the data will be received after loading.
 @Override
     public void dataLoaded(String output) {
        //this is the data you asked for.